2ndwolf/DressupRace/readme.md

-This version works with FrameKing
+This version works with REBROKE